 - United States citizen or documented legal resident

-Judge Robert S. Prince Scholarship Application completed, dated and signed
+- Completed Judge Robert S. Prince Scholarship Application

 - Most recent Official Academic Transcript